 Richard Haynes, John Roberts, Rajiv Sharma, Bruce Tuckman

 The paper argues that notional amount, a commonly used measure of the size of derivatives markets, does not accurately represent the amount of risk transfer in interest rate swap markets.
 The paper then introduces a novel metric, Entity-Netted Notionals (ENNs), as a superior measure of market size.

 ENNs are the sum of all net long (or short) swaps exposures, expressed in 5-year equivalents, where netting is calculated within each counterparty pair and currency.

-As measured by ENNs, the U.S. regulated swaps market is approximately $15 trillion in size, significantly lower than the notional amount of $179 trillion.
-This $15 trillion exposure is comparable in size to many other fixed income markets, like corporate bonds at $12 trillion or U.S. Treasuries at $16 trillion.
+As measured by ENNs, the U.S. regulated Interest Rate Swaps market is approximately $17 trillion in size, significantly lower than the notional amount of $224 trillion.
+This $17 trillion exposure is comparable in size to many other fixed income markets, like corporate bonds at $12 trillion or U.S. Treasuries at $16 trillion.